The Guardians of Living Matter at Lowry

 Book now

-The Guardians of Living Matter lands at Lowry in January, pitching us forward to the year 2076 and into a future where the climate crisis has eased – not through techno-utopia or billionaire heroics, but through an unlikely alliance between artificial intelligence and the mycelium networks running beneath our feet.
-Artists John-Paul Brown and Sophy King use that premise as a springboard for something stranger and more hopeful, building an exhibition that treats imagination as a form of climate action.
+Immersive exhibition The Guardians of Living Matter lands at Lowry in January, pitching us forward to the year 2076 and into a future where the climate crisis has eased – not through techno-utopia or billionaire heroics, but through an unlikely alliance between artificial intelligence and the mycelium networks running beneath our feet.
+Artists John-Paul Brown and Sophy King use that premise as a springboard for something stranger and more hopeful, building an exhibition that invites visitors to consider futures grounded in care, imagination and collective action.

 The show rewinds to 2026, a moment defined by burnout, collapsing systems and a growing distrust of both governments and algorithms.
-Out of that fog, the artists conjure a turning point: fungal networks and low-carbon AI entangling, learning from one another, and opening a new channel of knowledge exchange.
-It’s speculative fiction with soil under its nails – a thought experiment that tries to sketch a future rooted in care rather than catastrophe.
+Out of that mire, the artists conjure a turning point: fungal networks and low-carbon AI entangling, learning from one another, and opening a new channel of knowledge exchange.
+Visitors are invited on a journey of speculation and discovery, to explore what the world might look like when humanity and more-than-human intelligence come together.

 The focus isn’t on sci-fi fantasy but on imagining how these systems might reshape our relationship with the planet – weaving climate research with low-carbon AI prototyping and treating hope as something active rather than abstract.
 As one of the major exhibitions to come out of Lowry’s Developed With programme, it channels that ambition into a show grounded in climate reality yet open to futures built on care, imagination and collective action.